theflowong/samstewart.github.io/_posts/2016-11-07-dead-simple-lie-theory-part-2.md

 \\[
 	e^{i v t} e^{i u t} = e^{(u + v) i t}.
 \\]
 relies on the fact that $e^{i v t}, e^{i u t}$ commute.
-Composing two flows is the same as adding their infinitismal generators *only* when the two flows commute.
+Composing two flows is the same as adding their infinitesimal generators *only* when the two flows commute.
 More precisely, it is a general fact that
 \\[
 	e^{i v t} e^{i u t} = e^{(u + v) i t}.
 \\]